adammcw01/Django-Resource-Monitor/README.md

 To run the app using docker compose, ensure the docker daemon is running.
 Open a command prompt at this location and run `docker-compose up --build`

+If deploying locally:

 1. Run `python -m api.app.app -d 16` to start the API to generate data. *The-d 16 creates 16 devices.*
 2. Run `python resourcemonitor/manage.py runserver 80` to start the Django Web app.
 3. Once started navigate to [127.0.0.1](http://127.0.0.1)

 ### Testing The Application

-Testing can only be run locally using python unittest.
+Testing can only be run locally using PyTest.
 For full testing history please visit [github](https://github.com/adammcw01/Django-Resource-Monitor/actions)

 1. Open a command prompt here